skier233/Stash-AIServer/frontend/README.md

 Outputs to `dist/*.js` (button, dashboard, integration, context).
 All listed in `AIOverhaul.yml`.

+### Publishing to stashapp/CommunityScripts

+When the `COMMUNITY_SCRIPTS_PAT` secret is configured, the release GitHub Action automatically runs the helper script, pushes a branch named `release/ai-overhaul-vX.Y.Z` to the configured CommunityScripts repo, and opens a PR.
+For local/manual execution (or if the secret is missing), use `python tools/publish_ai_overhaul.py --release vX.Y.Z --community-repo ../CommunityScripts`.
+The script:

+1. Run the frontend build (unless `--skip-build` is passed).
+2. Copy everything from `frontend/dist/` into `<CommunityScripts>/plugins/AIOverhaul`, skipping `__pycache__`.
+3. Create/switch to a branch named `release/ai-overhaul-vx.y.z` inside the CommunityScripts checkout (omit via `--no-branch`).

+After it finishes:

+1. Inspect the copied files under `plugins/AIOverhaul`.
+2. Run `git status`, commit the changes (message suggestion: `Update AI Overhaul plugin for vX.Y.Z`).
+3. Push the branch and open a PR against `stashapp/CommunityScripts`.

+> Make sure your CommunityScripts clone is up to date (`git fetch origin` / `git checkout main && git pull`).

 ## 🔭 Potential Enhancements

 1. Rich result rendering (markdown/modals) based on `result_kind` contract.